JadenFurtado/security_writeups/README.md

 Yes, I have written a few viruses.
 You can find the repository of one such virus in my github account.

-### Am I open to working with companies/corporations?
+### Am I open to pentesting for your company/corporation?

 Sure.
 Let's trade emails!